patrickf2000/lila/Readme.md

 This has been my hobby/learning project of the past three months now.
 I don't think the syntax will change much anymore, but its still under a lot of development.
 Its to the point where it can do some non-trivial tasks, but I still have a ways to go.

+Also, note that even though Github says 20% of the code is Livescript, there's not a single line of it in here.
+I didn't realize that Livescript used the ".ls" extension, so that 20% is actually the Lila tests and examples.
+I may change the file extension later on.

 ### Features

 All the stuff here is implemented in some way.